Transition from Drug and Alcohol Rehab

 3. Write down your personal goals and aspirations.
 What do you WANT to do?
 More specifically, what do you want to PRODUCE?
 Examples: An artist produces works of art that enhance people’s lives.
 A mechanic produces vehicles that run well.
 A store clerk produces happy customers who walk out with a purchase.
 What you want to do or produce is individual to you.
 There can be more than one thing.

 A resume should not be too wordy.
 Employers and HR (Human Resources) people look at a LOT of resumes and don’t have time read a long dissertation.
 One page is often enough.
 Resumes often use certain key phrases like “team player” or “detail-oriented” so you should get familiar with these.
-That said, you also want to be honest and not appear “rote” or insincere.
+That said, you also want, to be honest and not appear “rote” or insincere.
 You can make your resume stand out in various ways such as printing it on attractive letterhead.
+A lot of drug and alcohol rehab centers even offer Resume Writing classes to teach the skills needed to know to create a resume.

 6. If you have a criminal record, you’d handle it similarly to the above.
 If you lie, they’ll find out and won’t hire you.
-You can state that your offense was connected to your drug problem which you have beaten – or whatever the facts are.
+You can state that your offense was connected to your drug problem which you have beaten through drug and alcohol rehab – or whatever the facts are.
 There are also networks that help those with records find jobs.
 One is America in Recovery.
 Another is National HIRE Network.

 7. Network with friends and acquaintances.
 Call people up.
 Even if they don’t have anything, they may know someone who does and can put in a good word for you.
 You can show up at church, baby showers, weddings, etc. and talk to people.
 Even if you’ve never met them, people are usually in a good frame of mind at such functions and will be receptive.
 Many people get jobs just by knowing someone.
 You can also attend a job fair.